lazor-base/fused-holiday/README.md

 Initially an entry for GitHub Game Off 2012, there were some complications preventing this project from becoming more ambitious.

-To Run the game, launch the client or build directory in your preferred hosting environment.
-Alternatively, a mirror is available at http://arka-tech.net/fused-holiday and http://lazor-base.github.com/fused-holiday
+To Run the game, launch game/index.html.
+Alternatively, a mirror is available at http://arka-tech.net/fused-holiday

+Keyboard button style by http://forrst.com/posts/Pure_CSS_iPad_functional_Keyboard-rw6

+Maps created in Tiled Map Editor http://www.mapeditor.org/

+Used the requestAnimationFrame polyfill by Paul Irish http://paulirish.com/2011/requestanimationframe-for-smart-animating/